drichardson/UnrealEngineBugs/LogCheckComponents/README.md

-# LogCheckCompnents warngs when component added to blueprint sub-class
+# LogCheckCompnents errors
+After setting the global log level to warning, LogCheckComponent spews errors about "SerializedComponent archetype is not the CDO".

 ## Steps to Repro